Skip to content

 Fiber Photometry User Guide

 Hello and welcome to the Fiber Photometry User Guide.
 We appreciate you taking the time to view this document.
 First, if you are a TDT customer, then thank you - we greatly appreciate your business and we hope to help you meet your research goals.
 If you are considering purchasing a fiber photometry system from us, then thank you as well - TDT is the industry leader in fiber photometry systems and we have many successful and happy customers who use our products.
 We would enjoy nothing more than to have you join the TDT family.
+We recommend you check out the main TDT Fiber Photometry to learn more about purchasing a new system.

 The objective of this document is to be a hardware and software instructional reference for all levels of fiber photometry users.
 This guide will not go into any meaningful details about the biological underpinnings for fiber photometry, calcium (Ca++) imaging, optogenetics, or other related fields.
 The successful use of your fiber photometry equipment is predicated on you knowing how to get fluorophores to express in cells and perform surgeries for in vivo monitoring of neural targets.